djvill/LSA2019-Reproducible-Research/linking_git_and_github.md

 Version control really comes into its own when we begin to collaborate with other people.
 Systems like Git allow us to sync up work between any two repositories.
-In popular use cases, one copy operates as a central hub: most programmers use hosting services like [GitHub](https://github.com) to hold those master copies.
+In popular use cases, one copy operates as a central hub: most programmers use hosting services like [GitHub](https://github.com) to hold those central copies.
 Even if you are working by yourself, having a GitHub repository is an excellent backup strategy.

 Let's start by setting up your `languages` project with your own GitHub repository.
 Log in to GitHub, then click on the icon in the top right corner to create a new repository: